-While Orthostatic Test is used for initial ANS assessment, the Valsalva maneuver combined with Deep Breathing is the second-tier, more in-depth test, which primary purpose is threefold:
+While Orthostatic Test is used for initial HRV assessment, the Valsalva maneuver combined with Deep Breathing is the second-tier, more in-depth test, which primary purpose is threefold:

 - Indirect assessment of the sensitivity of baroreceptors